Bosch-0/Project-Muggle/docs/icon_policy.md

 # Icon policy
-This document provides guidelines for contributing icons used in the Bitcoin Core GUI.
+This document provides guidelines for contributing icons to Bitcoin Core.